fbpx

 Keeping the money safe in Shekels

 As discussed above, many will come to the conclusion that the best place to be saving up for a home is in a liquid shekel account.
+This is especially true if you expect to be ready to pull the trigger on a home purchase within a few years.
 This won’t account for general inflation or any increase in housing prices but it should ensure that you have the money accessible in the currency you need when you need it.
 Here are some of the ways to do that:

 Segregating funds